 Given the volume of consumer information gathered by the three largest reporting agencies in the U.S, it’s inevitable that errors will occur on some reports.
 This is why the FCRA provides consumers the means to detect inaccuracies in their reports and file complaints.
 It also requires reporting agencies to investigate and correct false, or deceptive information.
 Mistakes are often clerical, but sometimes they’re the result of old information reported as current.

-How To File FCRA Complaints?
+How Can You File An FCRA Complaint?